Jonathan-Colegrove/databasics/README.md

     2125

 - [ ] How much was spent on books?
-    select sum(price) from items, orders where orders.user_id = items.id and category like "%Book%";
-    165702

-    or

     select sum(price) from items, orders where category like "%Book%";
     22333857